motivation

 The People who Move the Dial

 Whether you are a business owner, a manager, or a parent, finding the right way to motivate your team is important to maximize performance and results.
-Each person is a little bit different, is looking for something a little different, and once you figure out what is important you can get the most out of them.
-Not everyone wants to be a star – and that is usually OK (as long as they have the right attitude, skills and work ethic).
+Each person is a little bit different and is looking for something a little different, and once you figure out what is important, you can get the most out of them.
+Not everyone wants to be a star – which is usually OK (as long as they have the right attitude, skills, and work ethic and add value).

-But, there are those exceptional people that want to be the best, are willing to take risks, work hard, and “think different” in order to succeed.
-These are the people who are self-motivated, and continue to raise the bar for the entire team as part of a high-performance culture.
+Then there are those exceptional people who want to be the best, are willing to take risks, work hard, and “think differently” in order to succeed.
+These people are self-motivated and continue to raise the bar for the entire team as part of a high-performance culture.
 These are the people who move the dial.

-I’ve had the pleasure of being taught by people like this, working with people like this, managing people like this, and helping a few people become people like this.
-Every once in a while you have a few of these special people working together, and that is when really amazing things happen.
-These people are generally curious and wonder “why not?”
-They are confident (not arrogant), intelligent, and passionate about being successful.
+I’ve had the pleasure of being taught by people like this, working with people like this, managing people like this, and helping a few become people like this.
+Occasionally, you have a few special people working together, which is when amazing things happen.
+These people are generally curious and wonder, “Why not?”
+They are confident (not arrogant), intelligent, and passionate about success.

-Back when I was funding research projects I had a trip scheduled to Philadelphia.
+Back when I was funding research projects, I had a trip scheduled to Philadelphia.
 I asked a friend at a local hospital to make an introduction to meet someone from “CHOP” (the Children’s Hospital of Philadelphia).
-They were always ranked as one of the top hospitals, and I wanted to see why.
-The introduction was made and a lunch meeting was scheduled.
-I was looking forward to the meeting, but had no real expectations for the meeting.
+They were always ranked as a top hospital and research facility, and I wanted to learn why.
+The introduction was made, and a lunch meeting was scheduled.
+I was looking forward to the meeting but had no real expectations (other than being asked for money).

-Much to my surprise, a half-dozen people in a large conference room with a catered lunch greeted me.
-They gave me presentations on their various projects (which was unusual as they did not know me, but did know I was involved with research projects at other facilities).
-Everyone in the room was amazing, and the department head (Dr. Terri Finkel) was one of the most impressive people that I had ever met.
+To my surprise, a half-dozen people in a large conference room with a catered lunch greeted me.
+They presented on their various projects (which was unusual as they did not know me, and possibly worse, knew I was involved with research projects at other facilities).
+Everyone in the room was amazing, and the department head (Dr. Terri Finkel) was one of the most impressive people I had ever met.

-After lunch was over I told Dr. Finkel that I appreciated the lunch, but wondered why they went to so much trouble when I never promised to do anything in return for them.
-She just smiled and replied, “We love what we do, and love having the opportunity to talk about our projects and passions to people who have similar interests.”
-That made a huge impression on me, and within about six months we were funding projects using a unique approach that Terri suggested in response to a question I had about getting the most “bang for my research dollars.”
+After lunch, I told Dr. Finkel I appreciated the lunch, but wondered why she went to so much trouble when I never promised to do anything in return.
+She smiled and replied, “We love what we do and love having the opportunity to talk about our projects and passions to people with similar interests.”
+That made a huge impression on me, and within a few months, we were funding projects using a unique approach that Terri suggested.
+The approach was in response to my question about getting the most “bang for my research dollars” (thinking more like a businessperson than a researcher).

-Over the course of a few years this team did incredible things that had a tangible impact on Pediatric Rheumatology.
-There were many great researchers, but two of them really stood out (Drs.
+Over the next few years, this team did incredible things that had a tangible impact on Pediatric Rheumatology and the quality of life for children with Juvenile Arthritis.
+Many great researchers were involved, but two of them really stood out (Drs.
 Sandy Burnham and Randy Cron – both continue to do amazing things to this day).
-The results of this team were so much better than everyone else that we supported.
-They provided a huge return on my investment, and I can take pride in knowing that in some small way I made a difference through these efforts.
+The results of this team were so much better than everyone else we supported.
+They provided a huge return on my investment, and I can take pride knowing that I made a difference through these efforts.

-To me it came back to the basics.
-Intelligent people who were passionate about making a difference, who were confident enough to be challenged, and who were led by a visionary person who saw an opportunity to motivate her team and help me achieve my goals.
+To me, it came back to the basics.
+Intelligent people who were passionate about making a difference, confident enough to be challenged, and led by a visionary person who saw an opportunity to motivate her team and help me achieve my goals.
 It’s the best type of win-win scenario possible.

-These people moved the dial back then, and continue to move it today.
+These people moved the dial back then and continue to move it today.
 It is a thing of beauty to watch stars like this perform.
-These are the people who shine twice as bright and guide others down the path to success.
-And, you can find them in every industry and every walk of life.
+These people shine twice as bright and guide others toward success.
+And you can find them in every industry and every walk of life.